William Bond (bishop): Montreal

-In 1848, Bond travelled to Montreal, where he served as assistant minister at St George's church.
+In 1848, Bond travelled to Montreal, where he served as assistant minister at St. George's.
 The same year, he replaced Willoughby as a superintendent of the Newfoundland School Society.
 Bond quickly rose in prominence within the Anglican church, becoming rector of his church in 1863 and rural dean of Hochelaga the same year.
 In 1866, he became canon of Christ Church Cathedral, Montreal, and four years later the domestic chaplain to Ashton Oxenden, the Bishop of Montreal and Archdeacon of Hochelaga.
 In 1872 he was appointed Dean of Montreal, a position he held until his consecration as bishop.

 Bond's most significant contribution to the Anglican church in Montreal was his work with youth.
-His church of St. George played host to the largest Sunday school in the city, and Bond's founding of the St. George's YMCA led to the creation of at least six new Montreal parishes.
-In 1878, the diocese of Montreal elected Bond as their third bishop, consecrated on January 25 the following year.
+His church, St. George's, played host to the largest Sunday school in the city.
+Bond's founding of the St. George's YMCA led to the creation of at least six new Montreal parishes.
+In 1878, the Diocese of Montreal elected Bond as their third bishop, consecrated on January 25 the following year.
 He immediately set about reorganizing the financial affairs of the diocese, which had been weakened by an economic downturn during the 1870s.